 A NOTE ABOUT COVID-19

-This situation continues to change daily, and as such, we will adapt and adjust our protocols and procedures as we follow the guidance provided by the CDC and local health departments, in our efforts to help keep our campers, staff, and families healthy.
+This situation continues to change daily, and as such, we will adapt and adjust our protocols and procedures as we follow the guidance provided by the CDC and local health departments, in our efforts to help keep our campers, staff, students, and families healthy.

 If you have been diagnosed with asthma; have been diagnosed with cancer, treated with chemo or radiation within six months of the onset of camp; suffer from cystic fibrosis, juvenile rheumatoid arthritis, or juvenile multiple sclerosis, please contact your doctor and discuss if attending camp is right for you.